pointfreeco/swift-snapshot-testing/README.md

 ## Usage

-Snapshot Testing provides an `assertSnapshot` function, which records data structures as text or image accordingly.
+Snapshot Testing provides an `assertSnapshot` function, which records data structures as text or images accordingly.

 Here's how you might test a URL request you've prepared for your app's API client: